 While some students might be able to work through the courses independently, many will need parental or tutorial assistance.
 Math-U-See offers online co-op classes for those who might want to take a course with other students under the supervision of an experienced teacher.

 Math-U-See Geometry is fairly traditional in presentation and coverage, although it is an easier course than most.
 While it covers the standard topics, it does not go as far in depth as most other high school geometry courses.
 For example, it deals only with regular polygons when teaching about interior and exterior angles of pentagons, hexagons, etc., and there is little work with tangents.
 However, Math-U-See Geometry introduces geometric proofs in lesson 24 and uses them through the end of the course.
 It also introduces trigonometry and transformations in the last three lessons.
 Algebra is reviewed frequently within the lessons.
-As with Algebra 1, Math-U-See Geometry should be manageable for average to slow students, and you can challenge advanced students with honors exercises or move them ahead more quickly into Algebra 2.
+Math-U-See Geometry should be manageable for average to slow students, and you can challenge advanced students with honors exercises or move them ahead more quickly into Algebra 2.

 Math-U-See’s PreCalculus with Trigonometry course dedicates a significant amount of space to trigonometry as one might expect from the title.
 Vectors, functions, logarithms, and a few other advanced math topics are also covered.
 PreCalculus students need a protractor, ruler, and a scientific calculator.
 This is a straightforward, fairly traditional course.

 Calculus teaches the content typical of other calculus courses, and it also includes chapters titled “Physics Applications” and “Economics Applications” that help students grasp how useful calculus can be.
 Calculus does not include an honors component since the course already includes content that will challenge advanced students.
-(Note that PreCalculus and Calculus are the only Math-U-See courses that require a calculator.)
+(Note that Algebra 1, PreCalculus and Calculus are the only Math-U-See courses that require a calculator.)

-One of the things I think makes Math-U-See so popular is that many parents and teachers find that author Steve Demme’s presentations of math concepts helps them to finally comprehend much that they were taught in math but never understood.
+One of the things I think makes Math-U-See so popular is that many parents and teachers find that author Steve Demme’s presentation of math concepts helps them to finally comprehend much that they were taught in math but never understood.
 Parents and teachers with a new or renewed enthusiasm for math then do a much better job teaching their own children.